The proposed regeneration of the civic quarter will provide a new community heart for Farnborough town centre.

 - Two mobility hubs, including a multi-storey car park, electric car charging points and cycle hire

-Following consent, we will now be moving ahead with detailed plans for the leisure and cultural hub and the RDP will be drawing up proposals for the individual plots across the civic quarter.
+Following consent, we are moving ahead with detailed plans for the leisure and cultural hub and drawing up proposals for the individual plots across the civic quarter.

 A vision for the civic quarter